Parent Pay Parent Pay Search this website Open Mobile menu

 • Demonstrate the correct shooting technique of a close range shot with a stationary ball.

-• Demonstrate spatial awareness and identify different positions.
+• Demonstrate spatial awareness in a game situation.

 • Apply the basic rules of football.